danielwu1998/atos-project-spec/README.md

 You are expected to follow an Agile approach to your project management, requiring you to organise your project into Sprints, assign scrum roles and produce a product backlog in the form of a Kanban board.

 You are expected to fully develop an application based on a specification that has been provided for you.
-The application is for use as a teaching aid tool.
+The application is for use as a ticketing system for internal use within Atos, e.g. for IT support.

 In addition, you are expected to produce a basic CI pipeline to integrate and deploy new code as it is created.